SUP Stand Up Paddling & Guided Kayak Tours

 Brian Cody is a Registered Maine Guide and the owner of Port Clyde Kayaks.
 He has over thirty years of experience in water sports and water sports instruction.
 His gift is patience.

-He has led sea kayak tours in Maui Hawaii, on the Hudson River, in Florida and here in mid-coast Maine.
-In addition to his love of kayaking, he is a certified Mistral Windsurf Instructor, avid wind surfer and has many years experience teaching board sailing.
+He has led kayak tours in Maui Hawaii, on the Hudson River, in Florida and here in mid-coast Maine.
+In addition to his love of kayaking, he is a certified Mistral Windsurf Instructor, wind surfer and has many years experience teaching board sailing.
+Brian has also become an avid paddle boarder.
+The sport is his latest passion.

 Brian also brings his experience as a lobsterman to his tours.
 Everybody seems curious about how those succulent little critters are harvested!
 Brian spends lots of time on the water here in Port Clyde and is an excellent tour guide and teacher.